polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/acquire-a-testnet-slot.md

 6. Save your changes and close the plain text chain specification file

-7. Generate a raw chain specification file from the modified chain specification file
+7. Generate a raw chain specification file from the modified chain specification file:

       ```bash
       ./target/release/parachain-template-node build-spec \